Sunday, June 26, 2011

 Dad

 It’s not that my dad was “absent” in the bad sense of the term.
-It was just a classic case of a dad who didn’t have a lot of interaction with his own dad, and so on all the way back to Adam.
-Yet my dad spoke highly of his own father: it turns out I come from a long line of hard-working dads, who, emotionally speaking only, put work ahead of family.
+It was just a classic case of a dad who didn’t have a lot of interaction with his own dad, and so on all the way back to the first Homo Sapiens.
+Yet my dad spoke highly of his own father: it turns out I come from a traceable line of hard-working dads who, emotionally speaking only, put work ahead of family.
 My dad was the first one to go to college in his family, and he certainly challenged the old saying that the apple doesn’t fall far from the tree.
 About 7,000 miles in his case.

 Since I grew up feeling that my dad was emotionally distant, we got off to a fairly cold start.
 Nothing dramatic, but it wasn’t Leave it To Beaver either.
 Regardless of where my relationship with him fell in the big picture, I chose early on in life to do what every confused teenager does best: blame a parent.